-- 1. Patient has organism(s) identified from tissue or fluid from one of the specified OREP sites (excludes urine and vaginal swabs) by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment, for example, not Active Surveillance Culture/Testing (ASC/AST). - 2.
-Patient has an abscess or other evidence of infection of affected site on gross anatomic or histopathologic exam. - Patient has suspected infection of one of the listed OREP sites and two of the following localized signs or symptoms: fever (>38.0°C), nausea\, vomiting\, pain or tenderness\, or dysuria\ And at least one of the following: - a. organism(s) identified from blood by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment, for example, not Active Surveillance Culture/Testing (ASC/AST). - b. physician or physician designee initiates antimicrobial therapy within two days of onset or worsening of symptoms.
+- Patient has organism(s) identified from tissue or fluid from affected site (excludes urine and vaginal swabs) by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment, for example, not Active Surveillance Culture/Testing (ASC/AST). - 2.
+Patient has an abscess or other evidence of infection of affected site on gross anatomic or histopathologic exam. - 3.
+Patient has suspected infection of one of the listed OREP sites and two of the following localized signs or symptoms: fever (>38.0°C), nausea, vomiting, pain or tenderness, or dysuria

+And at least one of the following: - a. organism(s) identified from blood by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment, for example, not Active Surveillance Culture/Testing (ASC/AST). - b. physician or physician designee initiates antimicrobial therapy within two days of onset or worsening of symptoms.